-- Cigarette any roll of tobacco wrapped in paper or any substance other than tobacco.
+- a battery or battery charger when sold separately

+- drugs, devices, or combination products authorized for sale by the U.S. food and drug administration, as those terms are defined in the federal Food, Drug, and Cosmetic Act

 - Nicotine Product a product that contains nicotine and is not any of the following:

-- o tobacco product
+- tobacco product

 - o cigarette

-- o product approved by the U.S. Food and Drug Administration for sale as a smoking cessation product or for another medical purpose that is marketed and sold solely for the approved purpose.
+- product approved by the U.S. Food and Drug Administration for sale as a smoking cessation product or for another medical purpose that is marketed and sold solely for the approved purpose.

 - Tobacco products include:

 - o cavendish

-- cheroots
+- o cheroots

 - o cigars

-- fine cut and other chewing tobaccos
+- o fine cut and other chewing tobaccos

-- granulated, plug cut, crimp cut, ready-rubbed, and other smoking tobacco
+- o granulated, plug cut, crimp cut, ready-rubbed, and other smoking tobacco

-- periques
+- o periques

-- plug and twist tobacco
+- \circ plug and twist tobacco

 - refuse scraps, clippings, cuttings and sweepings of tobacco and other kinds and forms of tobacco prepared in such manner as to be suitable for chewing or smoking in a pipe or otherwise, or both for chewing and smoking

-- o shorts
+- \circ shorts

-- snuff flour
+- o snuff flour

 - o snuff, including moist snuff

-- stogies
+- o stogies